Leukemia Quiz

 The correct answer is

-Many doctors don't consider acute leukemia to be cured until a person has no signs
+providers don't consider acute leukemia to be cured until a person has no signs of

-of disease for at least several years after treatment--and not all doctors agree with
+disease for at least several years after treatment--and not all providers agree with

 even that definition.
 The goal of treatment for acute leukemia is complete remission:

-no trace of the disease.
-Treatment for both chronic and acute leukemia may involve
+trace of the disease.
+Treatment for both chronic and acute leukemia may be done with

 transplant.
 People with an enlarged spleen may need to have their spleen removed.

-is needed, it usually can control the disease and symptoms.
-Chronic leukemia usually
+needed, it often can control the disease and symptoms.
+Chronic leukemia often can't

 Your score was: